 Making the Cuts

-When you have the right tool and you know the plant will benefit from pruning or trimming, I recommend looking up a tutorial for that specific plant (assuming you’re new to it and do not have an eye for it yet).
+Unless you are removing dead, damaged, or diseased branches—which can be pruned at any time, I recommend looking up a tutorial for that specific plant (assuming you’re new to it and do not have an eye for it yet).

 For example, I have several fruit trees.
 I knew they would grow better and stronger over the years if I kept them in good shape, removing crossing branches, unnecessary growth, and flimsy long branches.
 I got a good book on organic fruit tree care with excellent illustrations (The Holistic Orchard by Michael Phillips), and, after reading the pruning section a few times, I had the a-ha moment where, suddenly, I could clearly see exactly what to prune.